 Marvin Germo illustrates inflation very vividly with his McSpaghetti Test.
 He illustrates the time when McSpaghetti costs just Php29 and that you can already buy 3 McSpaghetti meals with your Php100.
 But in 2010, McSpaghetti meals costs around Php50 already.
 That means you can now buy only 2 McSpaghetti meals with your Php100.
 And that’s because of inflation.

 That is why you need to do more than just saving your money in your drawer, piggy bank, or your bank accounts.
 You have to find a suitable financial instrument to beat inflation.
-You need to grow your money in investment vehicles such as stocks, mutual funds, UITF’s, treasury bonds, forex, bills, and others so you can continue to build your retirement fund.
-Insure yourself as well.
+You need to grow your money in investment vehicles such as stocks, mutual funds, UITF’s, ETF’s, index funds, treasury bonds, bills, and others so you can continue to build your retirement fund.

 When you continue to save up more and invest it, time will come when your invested savings will even be enough to buy those things that really want to have.